jade-e-mcdermott/devops-code-challenge/README.md

 # Deployment Tools and Setup
 To re-create this environment on an Ubuntu machine you will need:
 * AWS CLI
-* AWS Elastic Beanstalk CI (Its installed seperatly)
+* AWS Elastic Beanstalk CI (Its installed separately)

 Once you have those tools installed, you will need to perform the following steps on your first deployment:
 * Create an AWS S3 bucket configured for use as a static website.
 * Create an Elastic Beanstalk Application and Environment (Scripts for this included)

-Future deployments can be mangaged by the Deploy scripts mentioned below under "Deployment Scripts"
+Future deployments can be managed by the Deploy scripts mentioned below under "Deployment Scripts"

 ## Setup AWS CLI:
 The first part of this guide is a decent overview on setting up the AWS cli: